babadee08/slack-bot/README.md

 # Simple JokeBot for Slack

+This is a super simplified `slack bot` app with a lot of unnecessary dulications.
+It's for learning purpose only, do nut use in production`(You've been warned)`

 This is assuming that you can create a simple slack app else visit `https://api.slack.com` to setup your app

 The rest is straight forward from there